jschneier/django-storages/docs/backends/gcloud.rst

   Note: The maximum value for this option is 7 days (604800 seconds) in version `v4` (See this `Github issue  <https://github.com/googleapis/python-storage/issues/456#issuecomment-856884993>`_)

+``iam_sign_blob`` or ``GS_IAM_SIGN_BLOB``

+  default: ``False``

+  Signing urls requires a service account key file to be present in the env or IAM SignBlob/JWT API call through a service account email and access_token.
+Certain GCP services (ex: Compute services) don't have access to the key file in the env.
+  This setting needs to be `True` when running on such services as they fetch access tokens from metadata server instead of having key files
+  If using `v4` of generate_signed_url, `google-cloud-storage>=v1.36.1 <https://github.com/googleapis/python-storage/releases/tag/v1.36.1>`_ is required .

 ``sa_email`` or ``GS_SA_EMAIL``

   default: ``None``

-  This is the service account email to be used for signing the url.
-Signing urls requires a service account key file to be present in the env or IAM SignBlob/JWT API call through a provided service account email.
-Compute services (App Engine, Cloud Run, Cloud Functions, Compute Engine...) for example don't have access to the key file in the env.
+  The service account email to use for signing url.
+If a service account is being used for authentication (attached to your service), this setting doesn't need to be provided unless you want to use another service account than the one attached to your service for signing urls.
-  Providing, sa_email, will use the IAM API in order to sign the URL thus avoiding the need for a private service account json key file.
+  Can be used in local development env as well to sign using sa_email instead of the user credentials or keeping a insecure service account key file
   If using `v4` of generate_signed_url, `google-cloud-storage>=v1.36.1 <https://github.com/googleapis/python-storage/releases/tag/v1.36.1>`_ is required .